-Private educational institutions register.
+96. Private educational institutions register

-96.-(1) The Chief Education Officer shall keep in such manner as may be prescribed, a register of private educational institutions to be known as the Private Educational Institutions Register.
+(1) The Director of Education shall keep in such manner as may be prescribed, a register of private educational institutions to be known as the Private Educational Institutions Register.

 (2) There shall be entered on the Private Educational Institutions Register the particulars of every private educational institution in respect of which a permit has been issued by the Minister.